-All non-profits are charged with the task of serving an unmet societal need.
-Suppers offers a common solution to a range of seemingly disparate health problems which all relate somehow to processed food.
-It is not the problem but rather the solution -- forming community around a mutual desire to live according to one's intentions instead of one's impulses -- that is common to all of our programs.
+The Suppers Programs offer a possible solution to a range of seemingly disparate health problems which may relate to processed food.
+The solution -- of forming a community around a mutual desire to live according to one's intentions instead of one's impulses -- is common to all of our programs.

 Types of Programs

 Meetings take place in community kitchens, private homes and at the Suppers Kitchen.
 Most start with food preparation, followed by a meal and discussion of a food and health-related topic.
 (Examples of health-related topics include immune support, blood sugar regulation and brain health.)
 Meals are carefully planned, considering the needs of the group, as well as particular dietary preferences.
 Whenever possible food is locally, seasonally and ethically sourced.
 Meetings are conducted by Trained Peer Facilitators, committed to supporting good health through cooking and eating a whole foods diet.
 Most meetings can accommodate about 10 guests, and the average cost to attend is $15-20.